2019 Elizabethtown Heritage Craft Show

 Don’t miss Elizabethtown’s nicest craft show!
 We host over 30 local vendors in our two log homes and Victorian house.
 Every vendor is a local artist or craftsperson who makes and sells their own items.
 This is a great place to find some unique holiday gifts and décor, and support local artisans and the museum, all at the same time!

 We request $2 or a Food Bank Contribution (non-perishable items) for admission at the door.
-Food donations go to the Elizabethtown Food Bank.
+Food donations go to the Community Cupboard of Elizabethtown.

 Craft Show hours:

-We invite you to our sneak-peak party on Friday evening, November 11, when we open 4pm to 8pm.
+We invite you to our sneak-peak shopping party on Friday evening, November 10, when we open 4pm to 8pm.

 Mark Allen -The Healthy Ewe — Handmade Soaps

-Pamela Brendel – Giving Tree Gifts — Jewelry, wooden home décor
+Pamela Brendel – Giving Tree Gifts — Jewelry, wooden items, home décor

 Kathleen Forney – Fusion — Fused glass ornaments, bowls and functional & decorative designs